pbertera/dcw/README.md

 # Docker Compose Wrapper

-Docker Compose Wrapper is a poor-man PAAS management tool This provides a wrapper to the *docker-compose* command and permits to expose commands to the bexecuted on the Docker host.
+Docker Compose Wrapper is a poor-man PAAS management tool.
+This script provides a wrapper to the *docker-compose* command and permits to expose commands that can be executed on the Docker host.

+The common use-case for this tool is to be used as an SSH command executed trough the `~/.ssh/authorized_keys` file, see below.

 ### SECURITY CONSIDERATIONS

 If you are using Docker Compose Wrapper you are trusting your users.
-This wrapper doesn't provide any security layer: the aim is just to expose some commands to users in order to permit them to easily deploy and manage well-defined containers.
+This wrapper doesn't provide any security layer: the aim is just to expose some commands to users in order to permit them to easily deploy and manage well-defined containers or actions.

 ## Configuration